Skip to main content

 Updating a Completion

-Freeplay allows you to update a completion once it has already been recorded to.
+Freeplay allows you to update a completion once it has already been recorded.
 This can be useful to add client evals or additional messages to the completion.
 To do this, you will need to have the project_id and completion_id.
 The completion_id is returned via recordings.create.
 The code example below shows this in action:

 #############################################################################